Characters: Ghost in the Shell: Arise

 Major Motoko Kusanagi

-- Artificial Human: It's somewhat complicated, but this version's Major was originally a fetus in a woman who was in an accident.
-They were able to save the fetus' brain and put it in a cyborg body, but it means that technically she's never had a real human body.
+- Artificial Human: It's somewhat complicated, but this version's Major was cyberized before she was even born.
+Her mother was in an accident that killed her when she was still in the womb, but the authorities were able to save the fetus' brain and put it in a cyborg body.
+This means that technically, she's never had a real human body.

 - Bare Your Midriff: Kusanagi in the manga.